Wuziyi616/LEOD/docs/benchmark.md

 ### Generate pseudo dataset for self-training

 After obtaining a trained model (either trained on annotated data only, or after first-/second-round self-training), we can use it to generate pseudo labels on all unlabeled events for the next round of model training.
+Note that, TTA ensemble, low-score filtering, and tracking-based post-processing are all done in this step.

 The logic is simple, we run the model on the entire event sequence, and save the detection results in the same format as the original dataset.
 This way, we can use the same training pipeline to train the model on the pseudo dataset.